Your Rights: Buying a Manufactured Home

 - Spanish / Español

-6582EN - Buying a manufactured home can be complicated.
+Buying a manufactured home can be complicated.
 You may not understand all the terms.
-You may want to rely on verbal statements that are not in writing.
-STOP!
-This publication should help you understand your rights and some important terms.
+Don't rely on verbal statements that are not in writing!
+Read this to better understand your rights and some important terms.

 - What will it really cost to buy a mobile home?